georchestra/mapstore2-cadastrapp/README.md

 The plugin allows configuration of the following properties:

 - *helpUrl* - Plugin specific help url for more details on the extension, used by the help button
+- *openOnLoad* - Auto open plugin the plugin on load
 - *foncier* - activate/deactivate `foncier` functionalities
 - *popup* - settings for popup
 - *styles* - styles for `Preferences`